alteomihali/virtual-v-assistant/README.md

            696927529 => in console; press the message in whatsapp

-5. Take notes   ==>   Human: Take my notes / Add new notes for today programming language / test / run the program / compile
+5. Take notes   ==>   Human: Take my notes / Add new notes for today \n programming language / test / run the program / compile